ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/framework-data-flow/index.md

 ---

-This page details how a reduced footprint as well as unidirectional data flow can be achieved when using ag-Grid and VueJs.
+This page details how a reduced footprint as well as unidirectional data flow can be achieved when using AG Grid and VueJs.

 ## Memory Footprint